 Author: Lucy McInally

-Kicking off 2023, the London Coworking breakfast show last month involved a brilliant workshop on the topic of fundamental human needs in a working environment.
+Kicking off 2023, the London Coworking breakfast show last month involved a brilliant workshop on the topic of fundamental human needs in a working environment in exclusive spaces.
 Host Mark Catchlove separated us into groups with a task to define what matters most in the workplace.
 Our group all agreed that feeling a sense of belonging is truly important.

 In a workspace, you either feel welcome or you don’t.
 You might be influenced by your coworkers, their personalities and interests that align with yours (or they don’t).
 Or maybe the lighting is (or isn’t) perfect, the amenities (are not) ideal, and the space (is not) accessible to you.
 Belongingness isn’t limited to working environments.
 Naturally, you want to feel comfortable in your own home.
 Public spaces should be inclusive too; when you’re walking down a street or hopping on a train, popping into a coffee shop or local supermarket.
 You don’t feel this way?
 These spaces haven’t been planned to meet your needs.
 Maybe they were designed a long time ago…